-Why choosing a motorbike service to provide a basic first response with BLSD volunteers?
+Why choosing a motorbike ambulance to provide a basic first response with BLSD volunteers?
 Magen David Adom test form years a solution based on the Piaggio Mp3 500.
 They are also testing it as Advanced Life Support medical response bike with paramedics, on duty to anticipate ambulance and giving a better response to code 3 patients.

 With this information, the computer sends to the target the closest car.
 But our system stages were created 6 or 7 years ago, and one of them is the first responding unit.
 It is a voluntary body made by 25.000 volunteers from 15 to 80 years old.
 All of them have been BLSD trained, and we give them all the necessary equipment to operate in the proper way on the scene.

-Some volunteers are using their own cars to work, but we furnished BLSD equipped Piaggio Mp3 500 motorbikes to 500 first responders.
+Some volunteers are using their own cars to work, but we furnished some BLSD equipped Piaggio Mp3 500 motorbike ambulance to 500 first responders.
 The main goal of this team is to get as quickly as possible to the scene.
 Volunteers are located in the most crowded towns of Israel, like Tel-Aviv, Jerusalem and Haifa.
 We know that a traditional ambulance will take too much time to reach the scene because of traffic jams or other issues.
-With this type of motorbike, we can send a BLSD trained responder to the target in 4 minutes, and he can treat the patient – giving the first support and stabilization.
+With this type of motorbike ambulance, we can send a BLSD trained responder to the target in 4 minutes, and he can treat the patient – giving the first support and stabilization.
 When the ambulance arrives on the scene, the medical unit will continue treatments up to the hospital”.

-When did you start using first responders and motorbikes?
+Motorbike ambulance: when did you start using first responders and motorbikes?

 “It is a crucial point for us having a group of first responders.
-We just now have a State Review on our activity, and we get a very high score because of this specific group and the way we are working with the motorbike.
+We just now have a State Review on our activity, and we get a very high score because of this specific group and the way we are working with the motorcycle ambulance.
 We were starting using bikes since 2010 using different types of motorcycles.
 When we discovered Piaggio Mp3, we thought it was good for us for many reasons.
-First of all, it is a three-wheeled motorbike.
+First of all, it is a three-wheeled motorbike ambulance.
 It is much safer than other motorcycles for our first responders.
 Our team members report us that they are confident about riding the Mp3.

 The second reason why we have selected those bikes is that we can equip them with all the medical devices we need to operate on the streets.
 Defibrillators, BLS bag, bleeding control system, oxygen, suction unit: all the crucial medical tools you need to arrive at the scene is on the bike, and you can start immediately stabilizing the patient.
 These motorbikes also have lights and sirens to show better their presence and reach the scene quickly, safe and sound!
 But it is still not enough for us.